Kim Jung Gi: Biography

+Early life

 Kim was born in 1975 in Goyang, a suburb of Seoul.
 He was inspired to begin drawing after viewing an illustration from Dr. Slump, a manga drawn by Akira Toriyama.
 In school, his teachers often chastised him for not paying attention, as he was busy doodling in his notes.

-At the age of 19, he pursued a fine arts education at Dong-Eui University, located in Busan; until he studied here he had not learned the mathematical principles of perspective, something he had previously done by intuition.
+At the age of 19, he pursued a fine arts education at Dong-Eui University, located in Busan: until he studied here he had not learned the mathematical principles of perspective, something he had previously done by intuition.
 Kim also served in the Republic of Korea Army; in some interviews, he stated that his time in the army allowed him to build a strong visual memory of a wide array of weapons, vehicles and army situations which he was able to recall in his illustrations.

-In 2001, he chose "Kim Jung Gi" as his "English name" over his legal name, Kim Jung Ki, because "Gi" was "more visually appealing."
+Artistic career

 When Kim began his career as an artist between the years 2000 and 2001, his works were primarily military-related.
 According to his official biography, his first published work was Funny Funny, which ran in the Japanese magazine Young Jump between 2002 and 2003.
-Following this, he began teaching art at universities and private schools.
-Kim worked for the art studio SuperAni and taught at the AniChanga Art School, which he co-founded with Kim Hyun-jin.
-He also taught at and provided video content for the Kazone Art Academy, a private secondary art school located in Los Angeles.
+Early in his career, Kim felt pressured to draw in the style of Japanese manga, which was popular at the time.
+However, as tastes changed in South Korea, he managed to become well-known for his personal style of art.

+In 2001, he chose "Kim Jung Gi" as his "English name" over his legal name, Kim Jung Ki, because "Gi" was "more visually appealing."

 Kim frequently collaborated with other writers and illustrators.
-His first collaboration was with writer Seung-Jin Park, for whom he illustrated Tiger the Long Tail.
-Kim also collaborated more than once with Belgian comics artist Jean-David Morvan: in 2014 he provided the illustrations for Morvan's SpyGames comics, and in 2016 did the same for McCurry, NYC, 9/11.
+His first collaboration was with the writer Seung-Jin Park, for whom he illustrated Tiger the Long Tail.
+Kim also collaborated more than once with the Belgian comics artist Jean-David Morvan: in 2014 he provided the illustrations for Morvan's SpyGames comics, and in 2016 did the same for McCurry, NYC, 9/11.
+In 2017, Kim collaborated with the Japanese illustrator Katsuya Terada, one of his own favorite artists.
 Besides these collaborations, Kim also provided illustrations for many other properties, including variant covers for Civil War II and 10th-anniversary illustrations for League of Legends.
-In 2017, Kim published Katsuya Terada + Kim Jung Gi Illustrations Collection, a collaboration between himself and one of his own favorite artists.
 He also claimed to have been working on a project with Katsuhiro Otomo.

+Kim also taught art at universities and private schools.
+He worked for the art studio SuperAni and taught at the AniChanga Art School, which he co-founded with Kim Hyun-jin.
+He also taught at and provided video content for the Kazone Art Academy, a private secondary art school located in Los Angeles.

 Kim died in Paris of a heart attack on 3 October 2022, after experiencing chest pains.
+He was diabetic.